lucacivale/Maui.BottomSheet/README.md

 If you create your own theme make sure to derive from `ThemeOverlay.MaterialComponents.BottomSheetDialog` and that `navigationBarColor` is translucent.
 Otherwise EdgeToEdge is disabled for that sheet.
 To disable EdgeToEdge you can also set `<item name="enableEdgeToEdge">false</item>` in your theme.

-### MyHeight and MaxWidth
+### MaxHeight and MaxWidth
-To override the MaxWidth or MaxHeight call the platform specific extension method before the sheet is opened.
+To override the MaxHeight or MaxWidth call the platform specific extension method before the sheet is opened.

 ```
-MyBottomSheet.On<Android>().SetMaxWidth(MaxValue);
+MyBottomSheet.On<Android>().SetMaxHeight(MaxValue);
 MyBottomSheet.On<Android>().SetMaxWidth(MaxValue);

 or